The Weekly: Takeaways from 2025’s Climate Disasters

 The muni bond market presents an opportunity to finance resiliency in a way that aligns policy-makers, community stakeholders, business interests, and investors.
 By strengthening local infrastructure to render assets less vulnerable to climate shocks, it can reduce disaster costs for communities.

 The American Society of Civil Engineers gave the United States a C-minus in its last infrastructure report card.
-Meanwhile the largest capital allocator for localities in this country, the municipal bond market, is being overlooked.
+Meanwhile, the largest capital allocator for localities in this country, the municipal bond market, is being overlooked.
 This gap presents a powerful opportunity for financing a stronger future: we can leverage the muni bond market as the foundational tool to raise the grade and make America resilient.

 The U.S. faces a nearly $3 trillion infrastructure funding gap and, even after the Biden Administration made New Deal-level investments in public projects, the nation needs $7.4 trillion over the next decade to provide essential services to our communities.
 Much of this involves climate-resilient upgrades to the nation’s water systems, electrical grids, roads, mass transit systems, ports, schools, parks and healthcare systems, of which an overwhelming majority are currently paid for via municipal bonds.
 In 2024, the country saw 27 “billion-dollar” natural disasters, a continuation of the upward trend in weather-related disasters this century.

 The U.S. faces an urgent need to allocate more thoughtful capital into resilience projects, at scale, to combat the growing risks posed by a changing climate.
 The municipal bond market, which currently finances 75%-90% of the nation’s infrastructure, is uniquely positioned to be the foundation for financing resilience.
-However, it is largely overlooked by many that may not be familiar with this uniquely American marketplace.
-Not only is it well suited to support the country’s needs, but recent trends demonstrate that it is capable of doing so.
+However, it is largely overlooked by many who may not be familiar with this uniquely American marketplace.
+Not only is it well-suited to support the country’s needs, but recent trends demonstrate that it is capable of doing so.

 As these dynamics illustrate, the municipal bond market not only has the capacity to responsibly grow to meet needs, but is already doing so.
-Why then, is the municipal bond market not part of the national discussion around addressing the $7 trillion needed over the next decade?
+Why then is the municipal bond market not part of the national discussion around addressing the $7 trillion needed over the next decade?
 With the potential to grow to meet the scale required, we must ask: Why does the municipal bond marketplace not fund more resilience projects?

 This briefing highlights six critical gaps in the system and invites innovative solutions from policymakers, investors, and stakeholders to leverage the muni market’s untapped potential for resilience finance.